 Teachers from all our schools (primary and secondary) come together to ensure we are all marking and assessing in the same way to the same standard.
 This not only ensures that pupils from different schools are marked fairly and assessed accurately; it also ensures that there is a smooth transition to the secondary school system.
 We have developed academy wide principles for marking and feedback but again, these are then contextualised to each school’s context.

 Collaboratively, we ensure that schools set challenging targets for pupil achievement in terms of both attainment and progress within year, across years, at the end of each year and across Key Stages.
-The targets when realised ensure that pupil achievement is significantly above national averages.
-In this context, we strive for all our schools to be at least Good by the time of their next Ofsted inspection.
-Target setting in our academy is led by the headteacher and LGB and reflects the context of individual schools working from pupils’ prior attainment.
-These targets are then peer reviewed before being ratified at director level.
+The targets, when realised, ensure that pupil achievement is significantly above national average.
+In this context, we ensure that all our schools are at least Good by the time of their next Ofsted inspection.

 Our central services team delivers key non-teaching operations for the academy.
 We provide full support and training to key staff for all system changes associated with becoming an academy.